 Executive team

-Martyn has over 35 years’ experience in the NSW Public Sector, most recently as the Director, Collections for our organisation.
-Martyn’s experience includes over 30 years of association with the NSW State Archives Collection and extensive government experience in the arts having worked in a number of roles at Arts NSW (now Create NSW) and other cultural institutions.
+Martyn has over 35 years’ experience in the NSW Public Sector.
+This includes a long association with NSW State Archive and extensive government experience particularly in the area of culture and the arts having worked in a number of roles at Arts NSW (now Create NSW) and in cultural institutions.

 As Director Corporate Services, Danielle leads the key operational functions of our organisation across Finance, ICT, Capital Works, People & Culture, and Internal Communications.
 Danielle is responsible for leading the creation and implementation of strategies that enable and support day-to-day business operations, with a strong focus on strengthening corporate capability, planning and performance monitoring.